How to detect AI-coached candidates (2026)

 What to tell candidates

 If you're using anti-cheat scoring, disclose it.
 "This interview is monitored for response patterns to ensure interview integrity.
 We do not use webcam proctoring or browser monitoring."
-This is honest, calibrates expectations, and signals you take this seriously.
+This is honest, calibrates expectations, signals you take this seriously, and helps satisfy NYC Local Law 144's notice requirements if you hire in NYC.

 When the score is high — what then?